 Conclusion – Daydreaming in Dubrovnik

 As I turned back towards the inside of the ship, ready to close the chapter on Dubrovnik, I was suddenly stunned to the spot.
-There, rising slowly over the harbour-side, was a moon glazed in a jaw-dropping shade of burnt orange.
+There, rising slowly over the harbor-side, was a moon glazed in a jaw-dropping shade of burnt orange.
 Being fortunate enough to witness the phenomenon of the Blood Moon over the port of Dubrovnik was an overwhelming disposition.
 In conclusion, it was the perfect ending to the first chapter of many to be shared with Dubrovnik.
 My love was cemented.

 Author of article Daydreaming in Dubrovnik is Cara Jasmine Bradley

-Cara Jasmine Bradley is a creative writer from Manchester, who combines her love of travelling with her passion for writing.
+Cara Jasmine Bradley is a creative writer from Manchester, who combines her love of traveling with her passion for writing.
 Moreover, the article “Daydreaming in Dubrovnik” is just one of many that she wrote for various websites.
 I am very grateful that she wrote this post for my blog!